Blog Conversion Elements

 My responsibilities

-I also conducted some very basic testing on their effectiveness through Optimizely, which resulted in 175% increase in conversion among blog visitors.
+๐Ÿงช I also conducted some very basic testing on their effectiveness through the Optimizely A/B testing system.

 The challenge